 Opened in September of 2021, our new purpose-built £35m School works closely with key cultural and industry partners including: Red Productions, BBC, ITV and HOME to ensure that Greater Manchester has the skills base needed to support its continued growth as a centre of cultural capital and creative innovation.
 It is estimated that the School will generate an annual boost of £13 million for the local economy.
 SODA was awarded £14.9m of Government funding through the Greater Manchester Combined Authority - which was matched by the University.

 Lecturer – Photography

-We are looking to appoint a Lecturer or Senior Lecturer in Photography.
+We are looking to appoint a Lecturer in Photography.
 The ideal candidate should have experience of a creative approach to designing and delivering higher education curriculum at foundation, undergraduate and postgraduate levels in subject specific and interdisciplinary contexts.
 This role requires a versatile approach and ability to contribute to a vibrant and collaborative team that spans a wide range of digital arts disciplines, encompassing both academic and industry professionals.

 The applicant should demonstrate an ability of critical and professional approaches to teaching, research or knowledge exchange in one or more of the following areas of practice: Photography and the role of virtual image-making; CGI Workflow and 3D modelling; Studio Lighting; Digital Workflow including digital print.